 Orlando Amphitheater at the Central Florida Fairgrounds, 4603 W. Colonial Dr., draws a variety of performers.
 The open-air venue has no seats but can accommodate some 10,000 guests.
 If you’re a fan of group travel and are looking for fun things to do that can accommodate large groups, squeeze a show at this amphitheater into your itinerary.
 Phone (407) 295-3247.
 Check with your travel agency to see if any performing arts tickets are offered with select travel packages.

 Fun Places to Go for Dance EntertainmentThe Orlando Ballet produces year-round main stage productions.
 Concerts and programs ranging from classical to modern are featured.
 The Nutcracker ballet is performed in December, accompanied by a live orchestra of local musicians.
 Orlando Ballet performances generally are held at the Dr. Phillips Center for the Performing Arts, while rehearsal space, studios and a multipurpose auditorium are at Harriet's Orlando Ballet Centre (600 N. Lake Formosa Dr.) in Loch Haven Cultural Park.
 For information phone (844) 513-2014.

 Rollins College brings in some of the dance world's brightest stars, such as the Alvin Ailey Repertory and Pilobolus, to the Annie Russell Theatre to supplement the Rollins Dance student program; phone (407) 646-2145.

-Film Alternative cinema finds a home at the Enzian Theater, 1300 S. Orlando Ave., offering filmgoers a varied menu of critically acclaimed American independent and foreign films.
+Film Alternative cinema finds a home at the Enzian Theater, 1300 S. Orlando Ave., offering filmgoers a varied menu of critically acclaimed American independent and international films.
 The Enzian also produces the annual Florida Film Festival.
 The theater itself is unusual—it is set in an old house, with audience seating at tables rather than in an auditorium.
 For information phone (407) 629-0054.